Fast and easy setup

-AWS Elemental Link costs $995 USD per device (excluding customs clearance, duty, tax, and shipping).
-In addition, MediaLive input pricing applies to your live video.
+AWS Elemental Link costs $995 USD per HD device and $4,995 USD per UHD device (excluding customs clearance, duty, tax, and shipping).
+In addition, MediaLive input pricing of either Single-pipeline or Standard Channel applies to your live video.

 Choose from a variety of AWS Elemental Link solution providers that offer software services and live video production expertise tailored for your unique use case.

 Order AWS Elemental Link devices using the AWS Management Console, or purchase from one of our distributors.